louiswillems/louiswillems.github.io/Learnings.md

 <br>

 ## Preferred Books
+* <em>Building Machine Learning Pipelines by Hannes Hapke, Catherine Nelson</em>
-* <em>Deep Learning for Coders with fastai and PyTorch by by Jeremy Howard and Sylvain Gugger</em>
+* <em>Deep Learning for Coders with fastai and PyTorch by Jeremy Howard and Sylvain Gugger</em>
 * <em>Feature Engineering and Selection: A Practical Approach for Predictive Models by Max Kuhn and Kjell Johnson</em>
 * <em>Data Science in Production: Building Scalable Model Pipelines with Python by Ben G. Weber</em>
 * <em>Missing Semester of Your CS education | MIT Open Learning</em>